camit001/Python-In-30-Days/Day_03_Operators/03_Operators.md

 ## Operators

 Python language supports several types of operators.
-In this section, we will focus on few of them.
+In this section, we will focus on a few of them.

 ### Assignment Operators

 Assignment operators are used to assign values to variables.
 Let us take = as an example.
 Equal sign in mathematics shows that two values are equal, however in Python it means we are storing a value in a certain variable and we call it assignment or a assigning value to a variable.
-The table below shows the different types of python assignment operators, taken from [w3school](https://www.w3schools.com/python/python_operators.asp).
+The table below shows the different types of Python assignment operators, taken from [w3school](https://www.w3schools.com/python/python_operators.asp).

 **[Assignment Operators]**

-### Arithmetic Operators:
+### Arithmetic Operators

 - Addition(+): a + b
 - Subtraction(-): a - b